jxlin/RoboND-DeepLearning-Project/REPORT.md

 ![SEMANTIC SEGMENTATION DEFINITION][img_semantic_segmentation_definition]

-The approach taken in this work is to use Fully Convolutional Networks, which allow us to obtain this required mapping.
+The approach taken in this work is to use Fully Convolutional Networks, which **allow us to obtain this required mapping**.

 ### _**Fully Convolutional Networks**_